Would you like to generate more high quality financial planning referrals?

 One week he was all enthusiastic about networking.
 Then it was writing blogs.
 Then it was doing a seminar.
 And so on…

 Shiny object syndrome is when you get all fired-up and enthusiastic about a new idea and you start taking action.
-Then as soon as the going gets a little tougher the idea gets abandoned in favour of the next ‘shiny object’ that catches your attention.
+Then as soon as the going gets a little tougher or immediate results are not forthcoming the idea gets abandoned in favour of the next ‘shiny object’ that catches your attention.

 What is the very best source of financial planning referrals?

-We all know that existing happy clients are amongst the very best source of new clients.
+Happy existing clients are among the very best sources of new clients.

-Someone who has heard a glowing report about the impact you have made and wants a similar experience is just about as good as it gets, isn’t it?
+Someone who has heard a glowing testimonial about the impact you have made and wants a similar experience is just about as good as it gets, right?

 They are open to what you do, often keen to engage immediately, and are also the best source for more referrals in future.
 At least, this has been my experience.